disaa0/dotfiles/README.md

     - `sxhkd/`: Configuration file for the Sxhkd hotkey daemon.
     - `v4l.conf`: Configuration file for Video4Linux.
 - `.face.icon`: An image file used as the user's avatar.
-- `.git/`: A directory containing the Git version control system files.
 - `Git/`: A directory containing a bare Git repository to track changes to the dotfiles.
 - `LICENSE`: The license file for this repository.
 - `README.md`: This readme file.